ndracic/09-ReadMe-Developer/README.md

     git clone

 ## Author
-This app was built by Nermin Dracic.
+This command line application was built by Nermin Dracic, using Node.js with the inquirer package.

 ### Contact Information:
+Follow me on GitHub!
 GitHub UserName: [ndracic](https://github.com/ndracic)